The author platform. Do these words fill you with confidence?

 genre blender.
 You like three different genres?
 Mix ‘em together!
 I

 Vampires in Space.
 This science fiction author blended Amish fiction,

-science fiction and Christian fiction together with vampire fiction to create an
+science fiction, vampire fiction and Christian fiction together to create an

 excellent space opera with great characters.
 In his case, merging genres made for

 excellent marketing.
 It led me (and many others) to read the book and because I liked it, I